SumaChintala/LeadToAccountMatchingProject/README.md

 o	After inserting Leads, check the Account__c and Account_Matched__c fields to confirm the Lead was correctly matched. o	Review the custom report to see the percentage of matched vs. unmatched Leads.
 Reporting

 •	Custom Report:
 o	A custom report has been created to track the percentage of Leads matched to Accounts.
-This report can be accessed under the Reports tab.
+This report can be accessed under the Reports tab. please check the report in AccountMatchReport folder, report name Percentage_of_Leads_Matched_to_Accounts